 1. Frees up staff

 Introducing an instrument like a robotic liquid handler vastly reduces the amount of time spent on menial task like pipetting and plate transfers.
 Let’s be real, you didn’t go to school and earn a degree to just stand around filling plate after plate.
-Using a robotic workstation lets you walk away and really use your brain for more specialized task.
+Using a robotic liquid handling workstation lets you walk away and really use your brain for more specialized task.
 That paper you meant to read, the data/results you meant to analyze, well now you have the time to do it.

 2. Save Your Wrist